 Specifically, hypoplastic left heart syndrome is a single ventricle heart defect.
 Although these conditions are rare, they account for nearly a quarter of all pediatric heart surgeries we perform at Duke.
 Our single ventricle program is the first of its kind in North Carolina.

-Hypoplastic left heart syndrome is a type of congenital heart defect in which the left side of the heart develops abnormally.
-HLHS prevents the heart from being able to pump oxygenated blood to the body.
-Complex heart conditions like HLHS require a lifetime of highly specialized, coordinated care that usually starts before birth.
+Hypoplastic left heart syndrome is one of the most common types of single ventricle heart defects.
+In a child with HLHS, the left side of the heart develops abnormally, which prevents the heart from being able to pump oxygenated blood to the body.
+Complex congenital heart defect like HLHS require a lifetime of highly specialized, coordinated care that usually starts before birth.
 We know that you want the very best care for your child -- so do we.
 Duke’s pediatric heart doctors, surgeons, and other specialists are renowned for their expertise and breakthrough techniques that add up to high-quality, compassionate care for your little one.

 About HLHS Care at Duke

 Children can be especially vulnerable between operations -- known as the interstage period.
 We stay in close contact with you to see how your child is doing.
 We also provide equipment and teach you how to monitor vital signs at home.
 We show you how to identify warning signs, and we provide a way for you to contact us directly.

 Advanced Operations to Restore Normal Heart Circulation

 Your child may be eligible for new surgical approaches that help the heart function more normally, known as biventricular repair or conversion.
 These could replace one or more of the traditional heart operations (single ventricle palliation) that your child would otherwise need in their lifetime.
 We are the only center in North Carolina offering these options.

 Some children with HLHS may need a heart transplant.

 Pediatric heart surgery is performed at Duke University Hospital.
 Pre- and post-surgical appointments may take place at Duke Children's Health Center or at other clinics in the region.